amirhnajafiz/pyramid/README.md

 Pyramid
 </h1>

-Fast generic type **Heap** in Golang.
+Fast generic **Heap** in Golang.
 Create your heap with any type of data.
 Set your compression function to sort your data with any field that you want.
+Push, Pop and Update your data in heap without any problems.

 ## How to use?